passcod/in-the-pale-darkness-of-dawn/naema/04-arrival-and-negotiations.md

 back to overheard conversations and dinners when she was too young to be considered a listen risk, racking her memories for the name of worlds that would be more amenable to opening accounts without a name.
-One of _Nar Shadda_'s stations, if they could find absolutely nothing else, and certainly not on the surface, she knew that much.
+One of _Nar Shadda_’s stations, if they could find absolutely nothing else, and certainly not on the surface, she knew that much.

-She sat back and thought on what she'd have to do.
+She sat back and surveyed her work, then frowned inward, concentrating on what she was about to do.

 “The hard part, now.” she called out to Naema.
 “Make plenty of noise!”